biscuitboost/yourbanger-fe/src/data/post/unique-christmas-gifts-adults.md

 ---
 publishDate: 2024-12-02T00:00:00Z
-title: "Unique Christmas Gifts for Adults Who Have Everything"
+title: "AI Christmas Songs & Unique Gifts for Adults Who Have Everything"
 excerpt: "What do you get adults who already have everything they need?
 These unique Christmas gift ideas focus on experiences and personalization—not more stuff."
 image: ~/assets/images/blog/unique-christmas-adults-hero.jpg
 imageAlt: "Sophisticated Christmas gifts for adults including elegant wrapped presents and experience cards with subtle holiday decor"